Menu

 Today, Laura is a totally independent child who does not need any help from the hospital.
 Her growth and development is normal for a child of her age, now six.
 She is in mainstream school and doing very well – a happy, healthy and active child.
 Read Laura’s full story.

 Babies, children and young people up to the age of 18 can be fostered.
 Babies and young children tend to be put up for adoption but will be fostered during a transition period (called bridging foster care).
-A foster baby is usually placed with an experienced foster carer whose skills will be closely matched the child’s particular needs – for example, if they have a medical or developmental issue.
+A foster baby is usually placed with an experienced foster carer whose skills will closely match the child’s particular needs – for example, if they have a medical or developmental issue.
 You will need to be open to other types of fostering, like toddlers or children of primary school age.
-Read more about the different types of foster care.

-No – it’s expected that a young foster baby would stay in your bedroom, at least until the age of six months.
+No – it’s expected that a baby would stay in your bedroom, at least until the age of six months.
 Your bedroom will need to be large enough to comfortably accommodate a cot and other necessary equipment.
 A foster baby can stay in your bedroom until the age of 2; they will then require their own bedroom.
-Read more about fostering a baby and other types of foster care.
+Learn more about foster care bedroom requirements.